 Biographical Information

 Tuck Turner played 6 seasons in the big leagues at the peak of a lively ball era, from 1893 to 1898.
-His career batting average was .320 and he hit .416 in 1894, one of the highest batting averages of all time.
+His career batting average was .320 and he hit .416 for the Philadelphia Phillies in 1894, the highest batting average of all time by a batter who did not win the batting title (the batting crown went to Hall of Famer Hugh Duffy who hit .440 for the Boston Beaneaters that year, the highest batting average of all time).

 In 1895, Turner hit .386 on a team that hit .330.
 All the outfielders hit higher than him, with Delahanty hitting .404, Thompson at .392, and Hamilton at .389.
-He dropped substantially in 1896, and was traded in mid-season to St. Louis.
-The next year, as a regular outfielder, he hit .291 on a team that hit .275.
+He dropped substantially in 1896, and was traded in mid-season to the St. Louis Browns, where erratic owner Chris von der Ahe immediately dispatched him to the minor league St. Paul Saints.
+In 1897, as a regular outfielder, he hit .291 on a team that hit .275.
 He led the team in triples.
 He finished out his major league career in 1898 hitting .199 in 35 games at age 31.